grafana/agent/docs/sources/static/configuration/integrations/squid-config.md

 # squid_config

 The `squid_config` block configures the `squid` integration, which is an embedded version of a forked version of the [`Squid_exporter`](https://github.com/boynux/squid-exporter).
-This allows the collection of third party [Squid](http://www.squid-cache.org/) metrics.
+This integration allows you to collect third-party [Squid](http://www.squid-cache.org/) metrics.

 Full reference of options: